 Let’s just say that Goblin Valley State Park wasn’t exactly what we expected.
 We arrived to find the small campground packed with vehicles, tents, and people.
 Apparently, we were the only ones with less than eight people in our campsite.
 At least two-thirds of the campers were under the age of 10.

 We realized that although it was only Thursday, people were taking extra time for the Columbus Day weekend.
 It was a free-for-all, with kids shrieking through the campground until long past the 10 p.m. quiet hour.
 They were having a wonderful time, but it wasn’t the peaceful out-in-the-middle-of-nowhere camping experience we were anticipating.

 Hiking Among The Goblins

 We took off for an early morning hike on the primitive trail through a narrow canyon to Goblin Valley, certain that not many other people would attempt the trail.
 No one else attempted the trail, probably because about a half-mile in, the trail turned to slick, deep mud.
 We slogged and slid another mile until we finally arrived in the midst of the goblins—along with about a hundred other people who had driven to the area from above and unloaded their kids to run screaming through the rock formations.

-We eased into boondocking with a location just a few miles outside of the state park on BLM land—there was a handful of other RV’s already parked there, and we were welcomed with waves and smiles as soon as we pulled in.
+We eased into boondocking with a location just a few miles outside of the state park on BLM land.
+There were a handful of other RV’s already parked there, and we were welcomed with waves and smiles as we pulled in.
 It turned out to be a beautiful, peaceful spot.
 We hiked in the gorgeous slickrock wild area directly across from our campsite and relaxed around a blazing campfire that evening with our neighbors.
 We’re already searching out more boondocking areas for the future.